- Criminal Justice

 The BLS reports that the median annual wage for health information technicians in 2019 was $42,630, with the highest 10 percent of works in this field earning more than $71,150.
 Hospitals — including state, local, and private facilities — reportedly paid the highest of all of the organizations.

-Daymar College offers our Billing & Coding Specialist diploma and associate degree program at the following location(s):
+Daymar College offers our Billing & Coding Specialist diploma program at the following location(s):

 Contact us today for more information about this popular billing and coding specialist program!